 Value for money

-- Savings that are then directly transferred to the end client
+- Additional small-scale works delivered for free.
+Savings are then directly transferred to the end client

 Disadvantages of competitive tendering